Why Won't My Android Emulator Connect to the Server on iOS?

 - Captive portal checks: Some guest networks require periodic re-auth.
 If you suddenly lose connection, re-open Safari and confirm the portal is not blocking traffic.

 - Certificate review: For IPA builds, ensure certificates are valid and match the bundle.
-If TLS fails during handshakes, re-sign using complete guide to sideloading Android emulator IPA files on iOS.
+If TLS fails during handshakes, re-sign using sideload an Android emulator IPA on iOS.

 Scenario Playbooks